ShashiniX/DressHub/README.md

 easily update product details by clicking edit buttons.
 Then newly added details are saved to the database showing a toast message saying, “product data edited successfully”.
 After successfully submitting the form with product details, a toast message is popped up showing “Successfully added product details”.

+1.User Authentication Via Google Authentication 2.Error Handling
+3.XML language - For Create UI
+4.Using multiple Activities/Screens in a App
+5.JAVA language for backend
+6.DataBase - Firebase